urielzrivera/ctf_writeups/appointment.md

 ## Vulnerability

+Task 10:
-Task 10 asks us: If user input is not handled carefully, it could be interpreted as a comment.
+> If user input is not handled carefully, it could be interpreted as a comment.
 Use a comment to login as admin without knowing the password.
 What is the first word on the webpage returned?

 ## Exploit
+Following steps in Task 10, we use `admin'#` for the username, and anything for the password on the login page.\
+We are then presented with  a congratulations message and the root flag.
 ```text
 admin'#:password
 ```